 - Fill in the installer setting table (in the operation manual) with the actual settings. - Make sure that the user has the printed documentation and ask him/her to keep it for future reference.
-Inform the user that he can find the complete documentation at the URL mentioned earlier in this manual. - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do for the maintenance of the unit.

-Explain the user about energy saving tips as described in the operation manual.
+Inform the user that he/she can find the complete documentation at the URL mentioned earlier in this manual. - Explain to the user how to properly operate the system and what to do in case of problems. - Show the user what to do for the maintenance of the unit. - Explain about energy saving tips to the user as described in the operation manual.